Rules of procedure of the Council of the European Union

 The deliberations and votes on legislative acts are open to the public.

-The Council’s first deliberation on important new non-legislative proposals containing legally binding rules in or for EU countries is open to the public.
+The Council’s first deliberation on important new non-legislative proposals containing legally binding rules in or for Member States is open to the public.

 On a decision taken by the Council or by Coreper, the Council holds public debates on important issues affecting the interests of the EU and its citizens.
 The Council also holds a number of policy debates in public.

-Legislative acts must be published in the Official Journal (OJ), as must regulations and directives which are addressed to all EU countries, decisions which do not specify to whom they are addressed, international agreements concluded by the EU.
-Article 17 of the Rules of Procedure lists other acts to be published in the OJ, including when Council or Coreper so decides.
+Legislative acts must be published in the Official Journal, as must regulations and directives, which are addressed to all Member States, decisions, which do not specify to whom they are addressed, and international agreements concluded by the EU.
+Article 17 of the Rules of Procedure lists other acts to be published in the Official Journal, including when the Council or Coreper so decides.

 FROM WHEN DO THE RULES OF PROCEDURE APPLY?

 They have applied since 1 December 2009.

 Council Decision 2009/937/EU of 1 December 2009 adopting the Council’s Rules of Procedure (OJ L 325, 11.12.2009, pp. 35–61).